Last Updated on June 22, 2021 by Oddmund Groette

 Any investment in Boston Omaha is, in reality, an investment in the abilities of Peterson and Rozek.
-What is their background and track record?
+What are their backgrounds and track records?
 Are they competent to execute the business model?

 Both are relatively young, around 40 years old.
 They have a short investing career behind them, and we believe most of their capital comes from family and friends.
-Moreover, most of the investors in Boston Omaha are most likely shareholders in Berkshire Hathaway.
+Moreover, most of the investors in Boston Omaha are most likely shareholders in Berkshire Hathaway, just like we are.

 Alex Rozek has liquidated almost all of his partnership, Boulderado Group, LLC, to focus solely on Boston Omaha.
 We have not managed to find the performance of his investment partnership.

 Adam Peterson has been running his partnership, Magnolia, for at least 15 years.
 He owns 75% of the partnership.
 Unlike Rozek, he has not hinted about scaling back.
 Magnolia is the biggest shareholder in Boston Omaha.
-The current holdings of Magnolia look like this:
+The current holdings of Magnolia look like this (2020):

 |% of portfolio||% ownership|

-As we can see from the table, Peterson has concentrated the portfolio, worth around 650 million USD, to just a few select holdings.
+As we can see from the table, Peterson has a concentrated portfolio, worth around 650 million USD, where 90% is in only four different public companies.